the-berkstreet/pms-wiki/docs/overview/overview.md

 This project was born out of a period in my life between 2011 and 2016 where I discovered network attached storage and lost some important data to a cursed 1.5tb Seagate hard drive.
 I took a fairly typical journey down the rabbit hole starting out with a Drobo, then a Synology, then unRAID before finally deciding to go it alone and piece together my own solution on top of Linux.

-During this period I discovered Linux, the world of open-source and everything that enabled.
+During this period I discovered Linux, the world of open-source and everything that enabled it.
 Open-source has fundamentally changed my life for the better and I now work for Red Hat helping to further that mission.

 PMS is my own personal project to give back to the community knowledge that so many others helped me learn - life changing skills and knowledge about building and managing my own servers and infrastructure.
 Thank you if you were one of those who helped me along the way - this site is for you.
 ##